 Commute from Manila to Sagada (direct bus)

-Coda Lines is the only bus line company that directly transports travelers from Manila to Sagada.
-It is the easiest and the most convenient way if you are coming from the metro.
+Coda Lines is the only bus line company with direct bus rides from Manila to Sagada.
+It is the easiest and most convenient way to come to Sagada from the metro.

 Commute from Manila to Sagada via Baguio

 Baguio City is one of the cities nearest to Sagada.
 It is also a tourist destination you must visit, especially if you want to explore a city with pleasant weather.

 If you do, you can follow these steps:

 - Book your tickets going to Baguio ahead of time.
 Victory liner is the biggest and most trusted bus company going to Baguio.
 They have 5 terminals in Metro Manila; you can book what’s nearest to you.